Welcome to Lap Snaps. high-quality photographs of vehicles

 Silverstone Circuit Overview

-What makes Silverstone unique is its combination of high-speed corners, flowing sections, and heavy braking zones.
+Originally built on a former RAF airfield, what makes Silverstone unique is its combination of high speed corners, flowing sections, and heavy braking zones.
 Unlike many modern circuits, Silverstone rewards commitment, precision, and confidence rather than outright power.

 Silverstone Circuit Layout Explained